 Refusals in Georgia DUI Cases

 Refusing a DUI breathalyzer test can result in serious consequences.
 If a police officer pulls you over and you refuse to take the state-mandated chemical test, you risk your driver's license being suspended even jail time.
-There is a lot of confusion about which tests are voluntary and which one is the test mandated test.
+There is a lot of confusion about which tests are voluntary and which one is the state mandated test.
 As a result, some people took a breath test when they didn't have to or refused the mandatory test.
 Richard Lawson and his team of DUI Refusal Attorneys in Georgia have been handling refusal cases for over 20 years.
 We are highly qualified to handle your situation, and we will find both legal and factual defenses to support you.
 Just because you refused testing does not mean your case is over!
 There are many criminal defenses at your disposal, but it starts with hiring the right DUI lawyer in Georgia.

 Which Test is The Mandatory Test?